wuespace/telestion/README.md

 Telestion is a modular groundstation software for various projects.
 This repository highlights the various project repositories and serves as an entry point.
+It gives a fast overview and helps for a fast start into the project.

 ## Telestion Structure